Rixalt/kruskal-s_algorithm/README.md

-# kruskal-s_algorithm
-The code implements the Kruskal algorithm for finding the minimum spanning tree in a weighted graph and displays it on the graph.

 # Minimum spanning tree (Kruskal algorithm)

 This project implements the Kruskal algorithm for finding the minimum spanning tree in a weighted graph and displays the results on a graph using the `matplotlib` and `networkx` libraries.